MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-tutorial-deploy-in-azure-virtual-network.md

 1. Click **Review + create**.
 Leave the rest as defaults and click **Create**.

-## Grant Azure Spring Cloud service permission to the virtual network
+## Grant service permission to the virtual network

 Select the virtual network *azure-spring-cloud-vnet* previously created.